Keeper-Security/Commander/README.md

 launchctl load -w ~/Library/LaunchAgents/com.keeper.commander.plist
 ```

+Based on this example, Keeper Commander will execute the commands specified in config.json every 600 seconds.

 ### Two-Factor Authentication and Device Token

 If you have Two-Factor Authentication enabled on your Keeper account (highly recommended), Keeper Commander will prompt you for the one-time passcode the first time you login.
 After successfully logging in, you will be provided a device token.
-This device token needs to be saved for subsequent calls.
-Copy-paste this device token into your config.json file.
+This device token is automatically saved to the config file when you login interactively.
+If you have multiple config files, you can just copy-paste this device token into your config.json file.
 For example:

 ```
 {